Lacrymology/states/doc/pysc.rst

 A list of the things that get taken care for you if you use ``pysc.Application``:

+- **standardization**: Using this class and following the guidelines will help you make all of your applications callable in a similar way and have them accept the same format of config files, which will help to keep your system coherent and maintainable, and to minimize the cost of training new users.
 - **configuration files loading**: A config file is required (but a default is provided by **robotinfra** (?? **Common** ??)), the config file may define other config files to be loaded as well.
 All